Name:Mark Hugh James

 Played as the Bovis LendLease European Senior Masters (Sept 2-4).
-James (Eng) beat Sam Torrance (Scot) at the first playoff hole.
+51-year-old Mark James (Eng) beat Sam Torrance (Scot) with a birdie at the first playoff hole, to record the first of his two European Senior Tour wins.
 [Duke's course, Woburn GC, nr Milton Keynes, Bucks].

 Played as the Ford Senior Players Championship (July 8-11).
 Second-placed Jose Maria Canizares (Esp) finished 1 shot behind James (Eng), who claimed his first Champions Tour win and first major championship title.
 [TPC Michigan, Dearborn, Detroit, Mich.].